google-research/vision_transformer/README.md

     --config.pretrained_dir='gs://mixer_models/imagenet21k'
 ```

-The "How to train your ViT? ..." paper added >50k checkpoints that you can use
+The "How to train your ViT? ..." paper added >50k checkpoints that you can
-with the [`configs/augreg.py`] config.
-When you only specify the model name (the
+fine-tune with the [`configs/augreg.py`] config.
+When you only specify the model
-`config.name` value from [`configs/model.py`]), then the best i21k checkpoint by
+name (the `config.name` value from [`configs/model.py`]), then the best i21k
-upstream validation accuracy ("recommended" checkpoint, see section 4.5 of the
+checkpoint by upstream validation accuracy ("recommended" checkpoint, see
-paper) is chosen.
-To make up your mind which model you want to use, have a look
+section 4.5 of the paper) is chosen.
+To make up your mind which model you want
-at Figure 3 in the paper.
-It's also possible to choose a different checkpoint
+to use, have a look at Figure 3 in the paper.
+It's also possible to choose a
-(see Colab [`vit_jax_augreg.ipynb`]) and then specify the value from the
+different checkpoint (see Colab [`vit_jax_augreg.ipynb`]) and then specify the
-`filename` or `adapt_filename` column, which correspond to the filenames without
+value from the `filename` or `adapt_filename` column, which correspond to the
-`.npz` from the [`gs://vit_models/augreg`] directory.
+filenames without `.npz` from the [`gs://vit_models/augreg`] directory.

 ```bash
 python -m vit_jax.main --workdir=/tmp/vit-$(date +%s) \